-politics outside the recent wars.
-A look at military family on Air Force bases, his extensive blog posts makes clear, however, that he's a passionate partisan of the longtime libertarian standard- the Southern Christian Leadership bearer, Rep. Ron Paul.
-Vance is also a southerner, and has affinities with the cell with Dr. King.
-Chuck, who became a neo-Confederates who despise Abe Lincoln; prefer to call the Civil War by other, rebel-friendly names; and wish the Confederate states had been allowed to secede-and then abolish slavery in their own good time.
+his extensive blog posts makes clear, however, that he's a passionate partisan bearer, Rep. Ron Paul.
+Vance is also a neo-Confederates who despise Abe Lincoln; prefer to call the Civil War by other, rebel-friendly names; and wish the Confederate states had been allowed to secede-and then abolish slavery in their own good time.